samuelkgutierrez/readmes/build-legion-xe6.md

 This requires (at the moment) that you modify your application's Makefile.

 - Change **SHARED_LOWLEVEL=1** to **SHARED_LOWLEVEL=0**.
 This tells Legion to
-  use the GASNet version.
+  use its GASNet version of its low-level runtime.

 - Add **GASNET_ROOT := [value of $GASNET_HOME]**.
 This specifies the
-  installation prefix of GASNe to the Legion build system.
+  installation prefix of GASNet to the Legion build system.

 - Add **CONDUIT := gemini** to the Makefile.
-This is how one specifies which GASNet conduit will be used for this particular build.
+This is how one specifies which GASNet conduit will be used for a particular build.

 - Change **OUTPUT_LEVEL=LEVEL_DEBUG** to **OUTPUT_LEVEL=LEVEL_ERROR** to silence
   lots of Legion debugging output.